laurencelundblade/QCBOR/README.md

 This is the 2.0 alpha release.
 It has large changes and feature additions.
 It's not ready for commericial use yet.
-The main short coming the need for more testing of the newer features.
+The main short coming is the need for more testing of the newer features.
 It will go through alpha, then to beta and then to an official 2.0 commerical release sometimes in 2025.